google-ai-edge/mediapipe/mediapipe/util/sequence/README.md

 metadata.
 MediaPipe graphs can interpret this metadata to fill out the SequenceExamples using the `UnpackMediaSequenceCalculator` and `PackMediaSequenceCalculator`.
-This section will list the metadata required for different types of tasks and provide a limited descripiton for the data filled by MediaPipe.
+This section will list the metadata required for different types of tasks and provide a limited description for the data filled by MediaPipe.
 The input media will be referred to as video because that is a common case, but audio files or other sequences could be supported.
 The function calls in the Python API will be used in examples, and the equivalent C++ calls